 I got off the flight in Chicago like I already knew the place.
 Have you ever been somewhere brand new and have it feel as familiar to you as a second home?
 Like the way you know your way around your best friends parents house?
-That’s how Chicago felt to me.
+That’s how my 3 days in Chicago began.
 I walked in, opened the fridge, grabbed a drink and sunk myself comfortably into its worn in sofa.

-I only had a few days to spend in this new city and was amazed by the end of it how much I was actually able to squeeze in.
+I only had a 3 days to spend in this new city.
+By the end I was amazed by the end of it how much I was actually able to squeeze in.
 A little planning ahead of time and a lot of room for flexibility made for a pretty perfect first weekend in Chicago.

-Arriving at the The Warwick Allerton only to learn that a large quantity of hotels in Chicago were on strike made for an interesting first night.
-It turned out the hotel had no rooms ready when I got there.
-But I made the best of it by dropping off my stuff and heading out to explore the city.
+I arrived at the The Warwick Allerton only to learn that a large quantity of hotels in Chicago were on strike.
+This made for an interesting first night because there were no rooms ready when I got there.
+I made the best of it though by dropping off my stuff and heading out to explore the city.

 By the time I had finished dinner, I was able to check in.
 Everything about the hotel was completely perfect except the way they handled the inconvenience of the strike.
 I was told I would receive a call when the room was ready, but ended up having to call myself for an update.